lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 :exclamation: Important note :exclamation: This change is mainly related to the removal of the JSR-352 implementation which was the only part of the framework using this column.
 As a consequence, the field `JobExecution#jobConfigurationName` has been removed as well as all APIs using it (constructors and getter in the domain object `JobExecution`, method `JobRepository#createJobExecution(JobInstance, JobParameters, String);` in `JobRepository`).

+## Infrastructure beans configuration with `@EnableBatchBatchProcessing`

-## Job repository/explorer configuration updates
+### Job repository/explorer configuration updates

 The Map-based job repository/explorer implementation were deprecated in v4 and completely removed in v5.
 You should use the Jdbc-based implementation instead.
 Unless you are using a custom Job repository/explorer implementation, the `@EnableBatchProcessing` annotation will configure a Jdbc-based `JobRepository` which requires a `DataSource` bean in the application context.
 The `DataSource` bean could refer to an embedded database like H2, HSQL, etc to work with an in-memory job repository.

-## Transaction manager bean exposure
+### Transaction manager bean exposure

 Up until version 4.3, the `@EnableBatchProcessing` annotation exposed a tranasaction manager bean in the application context.
 While this was convenient in many cases, the unconditional exposure of a tranasaction manager could interfere with a user-defined transaction manager.
 In this release, `@EnableBatchProcessing` does not expose a transaction manager bean in the application context anymore.

+### Default transaction manager type

+When no transaction manager is specified, `@EnableBatchProcessing` used (up to version 4.3) to register a default transaction manager of type `org.springframework.jdbc.datasource.DataSourceTransactionManager` in the proxy around `JobRepository` when a `DataSource` bean is registered in the application context.
+In this release, the type of the default transaction manager has changed to `org.springframework.jdbc.support.JdbcTransactionManage`.

 ## Data types updates